KBNLresearch/ochre/README.md

 * align all ocr + gs files
 * quantify and qualify the differences between ocr and gs (what kind of ocr mistakes occur?)
   * How can we show they are (more or less) random?
+  * They might be newspaper (or font) dependant
 * dive into the neural networks

 ## Ideas

 * Perhaps NN can be used to asses the quality of text? (character-based language model, the probability of generating a certain text)
+* Visualization of probabilities for each character (do the ocr mistakes have lower probability?) (probability=color)

 ## align